AL0YSI0US/reading-notes/README.md

 sun kisses their only visible eye, they are happy.

-I fancy myself a rather Queer Parent, an Autigender and Veteran of Color who also happens to be Autistic.
+>**"I fancy myself a rather Queer Parent, an Autigender and Veteran of Color who also happens to be Autistic."**

 [GitHub Portfolio](https://al0ysi0us.github.io/Reading-Notes/)